calchiwo/WodiC/README.md

 # WodiC, The Voice Calculator

-WodiC is a fast voice based scientific calculator.
+WodiC is a fast AI voice scientific calculator.
 You speak your math, it solves it instantly, even offline.

 Try it here: **https://wodic.vercel.app**